TechGardens/gardens.github.io/_posts/2024-05-17-missing_values_conditional_expectation.md

 ## Introduction

 Handling missing values is a common challenge in real-world datasets, where empty cells can disrupt analysis.
-These "missing values" need to be addressed before we can effectively use the data.
+These “missing values” need to be addressed before we can effectively use the data.
 To bridge these gaps, we often turn to strategies like using the mean or median of a feature, or simply removing the incomplete records.
 Using the mean or median is a straightforward solution, especially when features are uncorrelated.
 By calculating the global mean of a specific feature and filling in the missing values, we can quickly patch the dataset.
-However, this method might compromise the data's integrity.
+However, this method might compromise the data’s integrity.

-## Short example
+For this reason, another method for determining missing values is needed.
+In this article, we will explore and test conditional expectation as an alternative approach.
+Conditional expectation takes into account the relationships between features, providing a potentially more accurate and context-aware way to handle missing data.
+By leveraging the dependencies among variables, we aim to fill in the gaps more effectively and preserve the integrity of the dataset.

+### Why data's integrity suffers? - short example

 Let's delve into a practical example: obesity classification.
 Imagine our dataset includes height, weight, and an obesity label.
 Now, suppose some weight entries are missing.
 We want to retain these records, so we need to estimate the missing weights.
 If we choose to fill in these gaps with the average weight—say, 70 kg—we might end up with distorted data.
 Table [1](#tab1) illustrates this with three artificial records where the weight is replaced by the mean value of 70 kg.
 The obesity column shows the true labels, while the model prediction column displays the predictions from a well-trained model.